Where to Discuss?

 Applying Color

-You may change the logic to suit your need.
+You may adjust the logic to suit your needs.
 This is just an example.

 Sheet Tab Colorizer: Run: Applying Color